-Home Car Shopping Best Years to Buy a Toyota Sequoia
+Home Car Shopping Best Toyota Sequoia Years to Buy Used

 Used Toyota Sequoia Quick Facts

-• We say go for a 2018 or newer Sequoia, as it has better driver-assist systems, like adaptive cruise control.
+• We say go for a 2018 or newer Sequoia, as it has better driver-assist systems, including adaptive cruise control.

-• Just about any Toyota Sequoia is a sound investment and possesses excellent long-term resale value.
+• Just about any Toyota Sequoia is a sound investment with excellent long-term resale value.

-Read on to learn about what years are best to buy used when considering a Toyota Sequoia.
+Read on to learn what years are best to buy used when considering a Toyota Sequoia.

 What Is the Best Model-Year Used Toyota Sequoia?

-Although the third-generation Sequoia uses the same engine as the Toyota Tundra, it isn’t involved in the recall for possible defects.
+Although the third-generation Sequoia uses the same engine as the Toyota Tundra and has several current recall actions, it isn’t involved in the recall for possible defects.
 This makes it a great choice as a used SUV, although its relative newness means pricing will likely be high.

 See Toyota Sequoia SUVs for sale near you.